-Fillet Knife: Cleaning a fish can be tricky business if you don't have the proper tools, so invest in a fillet knife if you ever want to actually eat the fish you've diligently worked to catch.
+Fillet Knife: Cleaning a fish can be tricky business if you don't have the proper tools.
+Invest in a fillet knife if you ever want to actually eat the fish you've diligently worked to catch.

 I.D.
 Guide: How can you brag about your conquests if you have no idea what type of fish is dangling from your line?
-Your state's local department of natural resources will likely offer a fish identification guide, to aid in your self-promotional goals.
+Your state's local department of natural resources will likely offer a fish identification guide.

 License: Don't spoil your therapeutic day of fishing by being caught without a license.
 Carry it with you at all times to avoid a fine.

-A Mentor: Lastly, pack along an experienced angler who can show you the ropes.
-Where and when you fish are just as important factors to consider as selecting the components for your tackle box — and successful fishermen don't lightly share this hard-earned knowledge.
+A Mentor: Always bring along an experienced angler who can show you the ropes.
+Knowing where and when to fish just as important as selecting the components of your tackle box — and successful fishermen don't lightly share this hard-earned knowledge.

 An old Babylonian proverb says "The gods do not deduct from man's allotted span the hours spent in fishing," and we couldn't agree more.
 Readers, did we leave anything out of our tackle box?
 Do you have any tips for first-time anglers?
 Share them in the comments below!